-Hugo’s expression of teaching by the blackboard, is a way of ensuring that all students “got the point”.
+Hugo’s expression of teaching using the blackboard is a way of ensuring that all students ‘got the point’.
 This can be seen in what Franke and colleagues (2007, s.
 230–231) framed as a teacher’s traditional view of communication.
-That is, it reflects an IRF/E pattern or “teacher talk”, which involves the teacher explaining procedures, giving directions, and explaining mistakes.
-The traditional teaching by the blackboard, restrains the development of dialogue in teaching and prevent teachers identifying students leaps and deviations of students vague or implicit explanations (da Ponte & Quaresma, 2016, s.
+That is, it reflects an IRF/E pattern or ‘teacher talk’, which involves the teacher explaining procedures, giving directions, and clarifying mistakes.
+Traditional teaching by the blackboard restrains the development of dialogue and prevents teachers from identifying student leaps and deviations of students’ vague or implicit explanations (da Ponte & Quaresma, 2016, s.
 66; Kwon, 2016, s.
 3063).